Irina Dunn

 NB The pitch will be judged NOT on your presentation but on the genre and subject of the manuscript you are pitching.

-To participate in this session, please email ONE PAGE with the following information to This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it , and don’t forget to add $10 to your fee if want to make a pitch.
+To participate in this session, please email ONE PAGE with the following information to idunn1703@gmail.com, and don’t forget to add $10 to your fee if want to make a pitch.

 Pitching page for [YOUR NAME]